onsigntv/apps/docs/JSBRIDGE.md

 > **Requires: Android Player 8.1.3**

 Stops the current campaign, moving to the next one in the loop.
 The campaign is reported as being partially played, so will only show in reports that have the "Include Partial Playback" option checked.

+### Deprecated Methods

+##### <a name="playCampaign"></a>signage.playCampaign("campaignId")

+> **THIS METHOD IS DEPRECATED**.
+Please use [`signage.triggerInteractivity("value")`](#triggerInteractivity) instead.

+> **Requires: Android Player 8.1.3**

+Stops the current campaign, playing the campaign specified by the string `"campaignId"` instead.
+The currently playing campaign is reported as being partially played, so will only show in reports that have the "Include Partial Playback" option checked.
+After the campaign specified by `"campaignId"` plays, the next one in the loop will be played, as if interrupted campaign had reached its end.